-Advanced space technologies has been reviewed and analysed in view of heavy interplanetary missions of interest for Europe and European industry capabilities.
+Advanced space technologies have been reviewed and analysed in view of heavy interplanetary missions of interest for Europe and European industry capabilities.
 Among the missions of interest:

-- Heavy robotic missions to outer planets
+- Heavy robotic missions to outer planets,

-- Asteroid deflection missions
+- o Asteroid deflection missions,

-- Interplanetary manned mission (in the longer term).
+- o Interplanetary manned mission (at longer term).